immuno-informatics/carmen-analysis/README.md

 #### CARMEN Core Files

-The analysis pipeline runs on certain core CARMEN database files available at [HERE](https://google.com).
+The analysis pipeline runs on certain core CARMEN database files available at [the main repository](https://doi.org/10.5281/zenodo.13928442).
 Please download the following files:

-1. neoantigen-db-main.tsv
+1. carmen-main.parquet
 2. x

 And subsequently move them to the *data* directory.